brucemack/kc1fsz-rc1/README.md

 * The "high group" frequencies are: 1209, 1336, 1477, 1633 Hz.
 These are on the columns of the keypad.
 * Even though the phone/radio keypad only has 3 columns, there is a an "extra" column in the spec for A/B/C/D.
 * Transmission must be within 1.8% of frequency standard to be recognized.
 This means that the received frequency can be +/- 1.8% from expectation, or 3.6% wide.
-* If we apply the 3.6% rule to the highest frequency, we get a resolution bandwidth of 58.788 Hz (1633 * 0.036).
+* If we apply the 3.6% rule to the highest frequency, we get a resolution bandwidth requirement of 58.788 Hz (1633 * 0.036).
 * Distortion products (e.g. harmonics) must be -20dB below the fundamental.
 * There are rules around the relative powers of the two tones that make up the symbol.
 In the US, the high group frequency power level may be up to 4 dB more or 8 dB less than the low group frequency power level for the symbol to be considered valid.
 In the TELCO lingo, this difference is known as "twist" and it is expressed in dB.
 Positive twist means that the higher frequency is louder.
 * The selected tones must "stand out" relative to the others in the band.
 I think this is done to avoid speech-induced false-positives.
-A voice sample would be generating energy across the entire band, whereas a DTMF tone should only be generating energy at one specific frequency in each band.
+A voice sample would contain energy across the entire band, whereas a DTMF tone should only contain energy at one specific frequency in each band.
 * Timing requirements vary, but generally:
+  - The gap between symbols must be at least 40ms.
   - A symbol must be transmitted for at least 40ms.
 Symbols shorter than 23ms must be rejected.
-  - The gap between symbols must be at least 40ms.
   - Once a symbol is detected, short "glitches" of below 20ms should be ignored.

 Implementation Notes

 * 23ms is 184 samples (2.87x 64-sample blocks) at a sampling rate of 8 kHz.
 We'll round up
 to 24ms at 192 samples (3x 64-sample blocks).
 * 40ms is 320 samples (5x 64-sample blocks) at a sampling rate of 8 kHz.
 * Following the normal DFT math, a block of 136 samples is required to achieve 58.788 Hz resolution at a sampling rate of 8 kHz.
-We'll round this up to 192 (3x 8ms blocks) and get a bit more resolution.
-* There is always a trade-off between sample count and frequency resolution.
+* With the DFT (and Goertzel) there is always a trade-off between sample count and frequency resolution.
 In our case, this implies a trade-off between detection speed and compliance with the frequency deviation standards.
 By relaxing the deviation standards a bit (say to around 10%) we can gain speed.
 For example, the AT&T application note cited above chose a processing block of 102 samples, leading to a resolution of 8,000 / 102 = ~80hz.
 This produces an deviation band of ~11% centered around the low tone of 697 Hz.
-The distance to the next tone (770 Hz) is 73 Hz, so I guess the +/ 40Hz deviation around 697 Hz would be workable.
+The distance to the next tone (770 Hz) is 73 Hz, so I guess the +/- 40Hz deviation around 697 Hz would be workable.
-* Since we need 136 samples to perform detection, we'll use a sliding window of the last few sample blocks each cycle.
+* Since we need 136 samples to perform detection, we'll use a sliding window of the last few sample blocks on each 8ms cycle.
 * Noise/silence periods are important to de-bounce and separate the symbols, so we'll need the decoder to be able to identify those things as well.